Slow Cooker Orange Chicken with Fresh Asian Slaw

 - 1 clove garlic, minced

-- 2 c. thinly sliced fresh vegetables - I like to use a combination of carrots, red bell pepper, and red onion, plus a little bit of minced Fresno chile pepper
+- 2 cups thinly sliced fresh vegetables - I like to use a combination of carrots, red bell pepper, and red onion, plus a little bit of minced Fresno chile pepper

-- Place chicken thighs and breast pieces in the slow cooker.
+- For the orange chicken: Place chicken thighs and breast pieces in the slow cooker.

 - In a medium bowl, stir together the marmalade, 1/2 cup of the orange juice, the zest from 2 oranges, soy sauce, stir fry sauce, olive oil, sesame oil, onion, garlic, ginger, and red pepper flakes.
 Pour over the chicken and gently combine to coat the chicken.
 Cover the slow cooker and cook on low for 4 to 5 hours, stirring a couple times to incorporate.